-Who can make NEFT transaction?
+Who can make an NEFT transaction?

 The Reserve Bank of India provides a list of participating bank branches, which are NEFT-enabled, meaning that one can conduct NEFT transactions through these bank branches.
-As has already been said, any individual, firm or corporate, who holds a bank account with a participating branch, can make a NEFT transfer at any time.
+As has already been said, any individual, firm or corporate, who holds a bank account with a participating branch, can make an NEFT transfer at any time.

 What is NEFT Transfer Limit?

 Depending on each bank, timings and settlement period for each transaction could be different.
-Ordinarily, if funds are transferred within the same bank account, one can expect to receive them within a matter of few seconds.
+Ordinarily, if funds are transferred within the same bank account, one can expect to receive them within a matter of a few seconds.
 However, when such transfers take place between different banks, the settlement time could be longer.